Confounder-robust causal discovery and inference in Perturb-seq using proxy and instrumental variables

 \section{Introduction}

 A central objective in modern genomics is to recover the directed structure of gene–gene regulation that governs cellular function.
-Single-cell CRISPR perturbation assays coupled with scRNA-seq, popularized by Perturb-seq, deliver interventional readouts at single-cell resolution across thousands of targeted knockdowns or activations in pooled format \citep{Dixit2016PerturbSeq, replogle2022mapping}.
+Single-cell CRISPR perturbation assays coupled with scRNA-seq, popularized by Perturb-seq, deliver interventional readouts at single-cell resolution across thousands of targeted knockdowns or activations in pooled format \citep{dixit2016perturb, replogle2022mapping}.
 Beyond revealing heterogeneous and context-specific responses at the single cell levels, these technologies create large-scale datasets that, in principle, permit causal discovery of causal gene networks (CGNs) rather than mere association maps.
 Such CGNs are often presented as directed acyclic graphs (DAGs), where nodes are genes and directed edges present regulatory relationships.

-From a statistical perspective, learning DAGs from observational or interventional data has been studied widely in literature.
-Classical constraint-based procedures such as the PC algorithm \citep{Spirtes2000Causation} rely on conditional independence tests to identify Markov equivalence classes under assumptions of causal sufficiency and faithfulness.
-Score-based approaches such as the Greedy Equivalence Search (GES) \citep{Chickering2002Optimal} optimize penalized likelihoods over equivalence classes, while hybrid approaches combine constraint and score elements.
-Continuous optimization frameworks such as NOTEARS \citep{Zheng2018DAGs} and its nonlinear extensions \citep{Zheng2020Nonlinear} recast DAG learning as smooth optimization problems, enabling scalable inference in high dimensions.
-Other methods, including those based on additive noise models \citep{Peters2014Causal}, provide identifiability for non-Gaussian or nonlinear settings.
-While these frameworks have advanced causal discovery in observational data, they generally assume that all confounders are observed and that interventions are perfectly applied and measured.
+From a statistical perspective, learning DAGs from observational has been studied widely in literature.
+Classical constraint-based procedures such as the PC algorithm \citep{spirtes2000causation} rely on conditional independence tests to identify Markov equivalence classes under assumptions of causal sufficiency and faithfulness.
+Score-based approaches such as the Greedy Equivalence Search (GES) \citep{chickering2002Optimal} optimize penalized likelihoods over equivalence classes, while hybrid approaches combine constraint and score elements.
+Continuous optimization frameworks such as NOTEARS \citep{zheng2018dags} recasts DAG learning as smooth optimization problems, enabling scalable inference in high dimensions.
+While these frameworks have advanced causal discovery in observational data, they generally assume that all confounders are observed.
 When interventional data are available, causal discovery can, in principle, be strenghtened.
-Algorithms such as GIES \citep{Hauser2012Characterization} extend GES to integrate intervention targets for orienting edges and improving identifiability, and active-learning variants optimize which interventions to perform next \citep{Agrawal2019ABCD}.
+Algorithms such as GIES \citep{hauser2012characterization} extend GES to integrate intervention targets for orienting edges and improving identifiability.